 \section{Abstract}

 Natural Language Processing (NLP) inference is seeing increasing adoption by mobile applications, where \textit{on-device} inference is desirable for crucially preserving user data privacy and avoiding network roundtrips.
 Yet, the unprecedented size of an NLP model stresses both latency and memory, creating a tension between the two key resources of a mobile device.
-To meet a target latency, holding the whole model in memory launches execution as soon as possible but increases one app's memory footprints by several times, limiting its benefits to only a few inference before being recycled by mobile memory management.
-On the other hand, loading the model from storage on demand incurs a few seconds long IO, far exceeding the delay range satisfying to a user; pipelining layerwise model loading and execution does not hide IO either, due to the large skewness between IO and computation delays.
+To meet a target latency, holding the whole model in memory launches execution as soon as possible but increases one app's memory footprints by several times, limiting its benefits to only a few inferences before being recycled by mobile memory management.
+On the other hand, loading the model from storage on demand incurs IO as long as a few seconds, far exceeding the delay range satisfying to a user; pipelining layerwise model loading and execution does not hide IO either, due to the high skewness between IO and computation delays.

-To this end, we propose \sys{}.
-Built on the key idea of maximizing IO/compute resource utilization on the most important parts of a model, \sys{} reconciles the latency/memory tension via two novel techniques.
+To this end, we propose Speedy Transformer Inference (STI).
+Built on the key idea of maximizing IO/compute resource utilization on the most important parts of a model, \sys{} reconciles the latency v.s. memory tension via two novel techniques.
 First, model sharding. \sys{} manages model parameters as independently tunable \textit{shards}, and profiles their importance to accuracy.
-Second, elastic pipeline planning with a preload buffer. \sys{} instantiates an IO/compute pipeline and uses a small buffer for preload shards to bootstrap execution without stalling in early stages; it judiciously selects, tunes, and assembles shards per their importance for resource-elastic execution, which maximizes inference accuracy.
+Second, elastic pipeline planning with a preload buffer. \sys{} instantiates an IO/compute pipeline and uses a small buffer for preload shards to bootstrap execution without stalling at early stages; it judiciously selects, tunes, and assembles shards per their importance for resource-elastic execution, maximizing inference accuracy.

 Atop two commodity SoCs, we build \sys{} and evaluate it against a wide range of NLP tasks, under a practical range of target latencies, and on both CPU and GPU.
-We demonstrate that, \sys{} delivers high accuracies with 1--2 orders of magnitude lower memory, outperforming competitive baselines.
+We demonstrate that \sys{} delivers high accuracies with 1--2 orders of magnitude lower memory, outperforming competitive baselines.